alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

   - Reason: An NPS extension dynamic link library (DLL) that is installed on the NPS server rejected the connection request.

 ### MFA Configuation

-- Download the "NPS Extension" from Microsoft [here](https://aka.ms/npsmfa).
-    - You will be promted to add webpages to exceptions.
-Do this.
+1. Navigate to `C:\Installation`
-- Run the installer
+2. Run the `NpsExtnForAzureMfaInstaller.exe` installer
-- Agree the license terms and click "Install"
+3. Agree the license terms and click "Install"
-- Click "Close" once the install has completed
+4. Click "Close" once the install has completed
-- Run PowerShell as administrator and run:
+5. Run PowerShell as administrator and run:
   ```pwsh
   cd "C:\Program Files\Microsoft\AzureMfa\Config"
   .\AzureMfaNpsExtnConfigSetup.ps1
   ```
   - Enter "Y" when prompted
   - Enter "A" when prompted
+  - If you are prompted to add webpages to exceptions then accept them.
-- Sign in as the "Local Administrator" (`admin@customdomain`) user.
+6. Sign in as the "Local Administrator" (`admin@<custom domain>`) user.
 Other administrators added as guests will not work for this step.
-  - If you have not done so already, you may be prompted to add a phone number and backup email for the `admin@customdomain` accountat this point.
+  - If you have not done so already, you may be prompted to add a phone number and backup email for the `admin@<custom domain>` account at this point.
-- Enter your Azure Active directory ID.
+7. Enter your Azure Active directory ID.
 To get this:
   - In the Azure portal select "Azure Active Directory" in the left hand side bar
   - Select "Properties" in the left hand side bar
   - Copy the "Directory ID" field
-- If you do not get the "Service Principal" error, then enter "Y" when prompted
+8. At the message "Configuration complete.
+Press Enter to continue", press "Enter"

 #### Troubleshooting MFA configuration
 If you get a `New-msolserviceprincipalcredential: Access denied` error stating `You do not have permissions to call this cmdlet`, check the following:
-  - Make sure you authenticate as the "Local Administrator" (`admin@customdomain`) user when prompted by the script.
+  - Make sure you authenticate as the "Local Administrator" (`admin@<custom domain>`) user when prompted by the script.
 Other administrators added as guests will not work for this step.
   - Make sure you are logged in as a **domain** user rather than a local user.
     -  The output of the `whoami` command in powershell should be `netBiosDomain\dsgadmin` rather than `SHMNPS\dsgadmin`
-    - If it is not, reconnect to the remote desktop with the username `dsgadmin@<full-domain>`, using the same password as before
+    - If it is not, reconnect to the remote desktop with the username `dsgadmin@<custom domain>`, using the same password as before
   - Make sure the Safe Haven Azure Active Directory has valid P1 licenses:
     - Go to the Azure Portal and click "Azure Active Directories" in the left hand side bar
     - Click "Licenses" in the left hand side bar